Your Facebook ID only consist of numbers, for example:

 Don't hesitate to share your styled Wallflux Atom with @Wallflux!

-If you are looking for a text-only RSS feed for your Facebook groups or events, stripped from all content from FB's servers, try the regular Wallflux here.
+If you are looking for a text-only RSS feed for your Facebook groups, pages or events, stripped from all content from FB's servers, try the regular Wallflux feed here.

 Unregistered Wallfluxes are cached, so if you're not the first one making a language choice in a short time, it might be you served a localised, cached Wallflux Atom.

-If you are being redirected to a plain-text Wallflux feed, without images, chances are that you are not using the ID of a Facebook group but for example of a FB page or a FB user.
+If you are being redirected to a plain-text Wallflux feed, without images, chances are that you are not using the ID of a Facebook group or page but for example of a event or a user.